Fabulously-Optimized/vanilla-installer-python/README.md

 ### Binaries (recommended)

-These are quite simple to install and should work stably.
+These are quite simple to use and should be stable.
-Just [head to the **Releases** tab](https://github.com/Fabulously-Optimized/vanilla-installer/releases/latest) and download the correct file.
+Just [head to the **Releases** tab](https://github.com/Fabulously-Optimized/vanilla-installer/releases/latest) and download the correct file for your operating system.

 ### Scripts (for advanced users)

-These are usually not difficult to install, too, though you may run into problems because of instability issues.Use at own risk.
+These are usually not difficult to install as well, though you may run into problems because of stability issues, since it can always be used with the latest commit.
+Use at your own risk.

 **[Windows](/install/windows.bat) · [MacOS](/install/macos.sh) · [Linux](/install/linux.sh)**